Adel2411/web-journey/project/backend/README.md

 ## 📃 Note Validation with Zod

-Validation logic is handled using `Zod`, located in `utils/noteValidator.js`.
+Validation logic is handled using `Zod`, now colocated in `middleware/validateNote.js`.
 It ensures clean and safe input for both creation and update operations.

 ### 📁 Create Note Validation